Netflix/lemur/docs/administration/index.rst

 Setting up IAM roles
 --------------------

-Lemur's aws plugin uses boto heavily to talk to all the AWS resources it manages.
+Lemur's AWS plugin uses boto heavily to talk to all the AWS resources it manages.
 By default it uses the on-instance credentials to make the necessary calls.

-In order to limit the permissions we will create a new two IAM roles for Lemur.
+In order to limit the permissions, we will create two new IAM roles for Lemur.
 You can name them whatever you would like but for example sake we will be calling them LemurInstanceProfile and Lemur.

 Lemur uses to STS to talk to different accounts.
 For managing one account this isn't necessary but we will still use it so that we can easily add new accounts.